 Understanding IPv4 Address Block Leasing

 IPv4 address leasing allows companies to temporarily use IP address blocks owned by another organization.
 The block owner retains ownership while the leasing company gains the right to route and utilize the addresses within its network.
+This model enables businesses to scale infrastructure efficiently while maintaining predictable costs.
+Leasing is also influenced by market dynamics, where availability and pricing are shaped by global demand and the limited supply of IPv4 resources.

 Why Businesses Lease IPv4 Address Blocks